petermuenstermann/SeaIA/README.md

 The NMEA2000 (or NMEA2k) protocol is a communication standard for marine equipment like gps receivers, depth sensors, engine control, etc.

 Physically, it is based on a CAN bus like infrastructure, very similar to the data bus in automotive vehicles.
-The protocol itself protected and not open to the community , but there is a broad open source community that tries to rebuild the protocol for broarder use.
+The protocol itself protected and not open to the community , but there is a very active open source community that tries to rebuild the protocol for broarder use.
 [Timo Lappalaines library](https://libraries.io/github/ttlappalainen/NMEA2000) for Arduino and Raspberry type boards is a very popular and well documented approach.

 ## About the Hardware